Strawberry Hill House is one of London’s Gothic Revival architectural masterpieces. Here’s what you need to know.

 Shop & Cafe

-During your visit, there’s a gift shop on site offering a selection of books and souvenirs that are relevant to Strawberry Hill House.
-In the spring and summer you can find a selection of garden products including pots, vases and other garden accessories.
+During your visit, there’s a gift shop on site offering a selection of books and souvenirs relevant to Strawberry Hill House.
+In spring and summer you can find garden products including pots, vases and other accessories.

 There’s also a Garden Cafe run by Grounded, which occupies the Great Cloister of Strawberry Hill House and overlooks Walpole’s naturalistic garden.
-From the cafe menu enjoy lunches, home baked cakes and cookies.
+Lunches, home-baked cakes and cookies are on the menu, with hot food served until 3pm.